 Now that we’re safely past the holidays, you might think you can relax when it comes to shopping scams.
 But, sorry to say, there are more threats on the horizon.
-Both the IRS and FBI warn that end-of-year finance and tax preparation activities create significant opportunities for hackers to target employees.
+Both the IRS and FBI warn that end-of-year finance and tax preparation activities create significant opportunities for hackers to target employees for Tax Season Scams.

 According to the Society for Human Resource Management (SHRM), these attacks come in different forms.
-One type of scam appears to come from the IRS itself, and targets payroll departments as they “[prepare] for end-of-the-year tax report deadlines.”
-Similar to tax-season scams that send emails or make phone calls to individual taxpayers requesting information, these emails ask that payroll departments send employee personal data.
-As SHRM notes, these emails can be very sophisticated, which means they may be difficult to spot, especially if employees aren’t familiar with these types of scams.
+One type of Tax Season Scam appears to come from the IRS itself, and targets payroll departments as they “[prepare] for end-of-the-year tax report deadlines.”
+Similar to tax season scams that send emails or make phone calls to individual taxpayers requesting information, these emails ask that payroll departments send employee personal data.
+As SHRM notes, these emails can be very sophisticated, which means they may be difficult to spot, especially if employees aren’t familiar with these types of Tax Season Scams,

 Another strategy involves attempting to access private data through a company’s payroll system.
 With this scam, users are emailed from what appears to be the payroll system and led to a fake login screen which then steals their credentials.
 From there, the hacker can use that information to access their personal private data.
 The hacker can even change direct deposit settings (without the actual employee being notified) to reroute payroll.
 As scams go, this one has a potentially huge and relatively easy payoff–simply by getting an employee to a fake credential-entry screen, a hacker can not only steal data but fairly effortlessly steal actual cash as well.

 How can we protect against these kinds of scams?
 First of all, normal phishing precautions apply.
 Make sure that you–and all employees–understand how to properly analyze a potentially suspicious email:

 - Does the email include embedded links (in the case of the IRS scam, probably a link to a fake IRS site)?